Invisible Illness: How I Look Doesn’t Reflect How I Feel

 I was taken by ambulance to the emergency department cath lab (cardiac catheterization laboratory) the day I had cardiac arrest.
 So I appreciate people going to urgent care for a sprained ankle rather than clogging up the emergency department.
 Every second counts when your heart just stopped.
 Yet, our current healthcare system leaves many people with little choice but to go to the emergency department and do their best acting job when they need care.

-To be transparent, I had to work through quite a bit of anger in my own health journey.
+To be transparent, I had to work through quite a bit of anger in my health journey.
 Anger isn’t healthy, and it doesn’t help anyone.
 Anger alone doesn’t bring change.

 If you have a serious health concern, my suggestion is to do whatever you need to do so you can live.
 I also suggest you fight back.
 It is not impossible to win against your health insurance company.
 That’s what they want you to believe.
 Your health insurance company is hoping to wear you out.
 Don’t let that happen.
 Your life may depend on it.